William Augustus Hinton

 William Augustus Hinton (December 15, 1883 – August 8, 1959) was an American bacteriologist, pathologist and educator.
 He was the first Black professor in the history of Harvard University.
-A pioneer in the field of public health, Hinton developed a test for syphilis which, because of its accuracy, was used by the United States Public Health Service.
+A pioneer in the field of public health, Hinton developed a test for syphilis (the Hinton test) which, because of its accuracy, was used by the United States Public Health Service.
 In 1975, the Massachusetts legislature made what had become known as the "Hinton Laboratory" in the scientific community official, passing a bill to rename the state laboratory the "Dr. William A. Hinton Laboratory."
 In 2019, Hinton's portrait was placed in Harvard Medical School's Waterhouse Room, a room previously dominated by the portraits of former Harvard Medical School Deans, all of whom were white.

 Early life and education

 William Augustus Hinton was born in Chicago to Augustus Hinton and Maria Clark, both former slaves.
 Hinton grew up in Kansas.
 After high school, he studied at the University of Kansas before transferring to Harvard University, where he earned a B.S. degree in 1905.
 Following his graduation, he taught in Tennessee and Oklahoma.
 During the summers he continued his studies in bacteriology and physiology at the University of Chicago.
 In 1909, he enrolled in Harvard Medical School and was offered a scholarship reserved for African-American students, which he declined.
 Instead, he competed for and won the prestigious Wigglesworth and Hayden scholarships two years in a row, a scholarship open to all Harvard students.
 He graduated with honors in 1912 after only three years.